DCU Teaching Enhancement Unit (TEU) header

 Project Title: Upgrading a computer laboratory to enable hybrid teaching

-Team Member(s): Karsten Fleischer, Ray Murphy, Eilish McLoughlin
+Team Member(s): Karsten Fleischer, Stephen R. Power, Ray Murphy, Eilish McLoughlin

 Faculty/Audience: School of Physical Sciences

-Aims/Objectives: The project was aimed at integrating room microphones, cameras, a participant video wall in an existing computer lab already equipped with projectors and 30 PCs for on-campus students.
-With the proposed zoom-room conversion of this computer lab we can facilitate remote and on-campus students simultaneously for the very first time.
+Aims/Objectives: The project was originally aimed at integrating a low cost room microphones, and camera in an existing computer lab already equipped with projectors and 30 PCs for on-campus students.
+With the zoom-room conversion of this computer lab we wanted to facilitate remote and on-campus students simultaneously for the very first time.

-The newly configured rooms N222 and N201 which include the SATLE seed funds have become an integral part of the schools teaching infrastructure way beyond the limited zoom supported computing space and will allow us to much better integrate remote working students in all our teaching activities from the original envisioned live support during computer lab sessions to now streamed and recorded seminars/lectures and hybrid hackathons/workshops.
+The device purchased from the SATLE fund remains being used in one of our newly configured rooms (N201) and a similar one was purchased for the second (N222).
+Both have become an integral part of the schools teaching infrastructure way beyond the limited zoom supported computing space and will allow us to much better integrate remote working students in all our teaching activities from the original envisioned live support during computer lab sessions to now streamed and recorded seminars/lectures and hybrid hackathons/workshops.

-A full hybrid room conversion of larger spaces requires more significant funds than the limited SATLE grant, however for smaller seminar rooms the solution is adequate and can be productively used.
+The full hybrid room conversion we have now in place, suitable for larger spaces requires more significant funds than was provided by the original SATLE seed grant, however for smaller seminar rooms the original solution is adequate and can be productively used.